While I’m not a big fan of all the new hyped up advent calendars, there is one that always gets my attention.

 Then they are flogging them on sites like eBay for even more money, cashing in on their bargains.

 In 2017, stocks of the cheaper M&S Beauty Advent calendars sold out in around a week.

 Then, within days, listings were popping up on eBay selling them for over inflated prices!

 Even the boxes were being sold off – and they were empty!

-The 2018 calendars, while they are still on sale for £35, are already being listed to sell on to get make money back.
+The 2018 calendars, while they were still on sale for £35, were being listed at the same time on sites like eBay.

-Yes, you can get £280 of products in them – and that’s what people are taking advantage of.
+Yes, you can get around £300 of products in them – and that’s what people are taking advantage of.

 This one sold the day the offer started for a whopping £60! ….But you can get them cheaper from M&S direct!!

 Empty 2018 boxes were being sold too.